edimoldovan/goweb/README.md

 # gweb
-A simple web framework mostly based on go standard library, server side includes and javascript import maps
+A simple and opinionated web framework mostly based on the go standard library, server side includes and javascript import maps

 ## usage
 Install [air](https://github.com/cosmtrek/air) then run `air server.go .air.toml`.
 This will build the executable into `tmp/` then run it.
 Details of what is run is in the `build.sh` file.